roshanlodha/NRMA/MANUSCRIPT.md

 ## References
 1. Munkres J. Algorithms for the Assignment and Transportation Problems.
 Journal of the Society for Industrial and Applied Mathematics 1957;5(1):32–8.
 2. Crouse DF.
 On implementing 2D rectangular assignment algorithms.
 IEEE Transactions on Aerospace and Electronic Systems 2016;52(4):1679–96.
+3. MacLean MT, Lysikowski JR, Rege RV, Sendelbach DM, Mihalic AP.
+Optimizing Medical Student Clerkship Schedules Using a Novel Application of the Hungarian Algorithm.
+Academic Medicine 2021;96(6):864–8.
-3. Kuhn HW.
+4. Kuhn HW.
 The Hungarian method for the assignment problem.
 Naval Research Logistics Quarterly 1955;2(1–2):83–97.
-4. Kuhn HW.
+5. Kuhn HW.
 Variants of the hungarian method for assignment problems.
 Naval Research Logistics Quarterly 1956;3(4):253–8.

 ## License
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]